storyblok/storyblok-docs/content/management/v1/core-resources/workflows/duplicate.md

     "content_types": ["page"]
 }}'></RequestExample>

-You will receive a [workflow object](#core-resurces/workflows/object) as a response.
+You will receive a [workflows object](#core-resurces/workflows/object) as a response.